 1. Acorn Street

-Probably one of the most iconic streets in the United States; Acorn street features an incredible cobbled street.
+Probably one of the most iconic streets in the United States; Acorn street is an incredible cobblestone street that was built in 1823.
 Lined with beautiful houses you’ll feel like you stepped into back in time.
+The cobblestone street looks especially stunning after rain making it easy to capture reflections off of the cobblestone.

 Acorn Street on Google Maps2.
 Boston Public Library

-Bates Hall in the Boston public library has stunning coffered ceiling.
+Bates Hall in the Boston Public Library has plenty to photograph including a stunning barrel-arched ceiling, busts of famous Boston authors, and English oak bookcases.
 Best of all it’s free to enter, just keep quiet when you’re in Bates Hall since people are likely working and reading.

 Boston Public Library on Google Maps3.
 Beacon Hill Neighborhood